juspinas/pixelmove/README.md

 5~ open: http://localhost:3000/

 Controls:
-"a" and "d" to move left and right
+"a" and "d" to move left and right.
 "w" to jump